 We think it was probably just as well that the proposed ultra-premium fuels never materialized; as it was, increasing the octane rating of pump gasoline from the 70 RON of typical mid-forties regular fuel to the 98 RON level of later super-premium fuel increased the amount of lead in each gallon by more than 40%, with significant public health consequences.
 The super-fuels the engineers wanted would probably have added even more.

 Concern about diminishing oil reserves is nothing new — in the twenties, some engineers feared the U.S. would be out of oil within 30 years — but it was not until the seventies that those fears entered the public consciousness.
-Even in markets where fuel is substantially more expensive than in the U.S., fuel efficiency was widely regarded in purely economic terms.
-It’s tempting to speculate what might have happened had the the U.S. industry’s push in the 1950s been for efficiency rather than the (ultimately Pyrrhic) horsepower race, although that would admittedly have been unlikely.
-It’s taken economic downturns, the occasional oil embargo, and mounting signs of environmental calamity to get Americans to take a real interest in how much fuel they burn, and even then, it never seems to last for long after the latest crisis has passed.
+Even in markets where fuel is substantially more expensive than in the U.S., fuel efficiency is widely regarded in purely economic terms.
+It’s tempting to speculate what might have happened had the the U.S. industry’s push in the fifties been for efficiency rather than the (ultimately Pyrrhic) horsepower race, although that would admittedly have been unlikely.
+It’s taken economic downturns, the occasional oil embargo, and mounting signs of environmental calamity to get Americans to take a real interest in how much fuel they use; even then, that interest never seems to last for long after the latest crisis has passed.

 NOTES ON SOURCES